Alkimik9000/api-start-express-ts/README.md

 To install the project on your local machine, follow these steps:

-1. Open either the Terminal or Command Prompt, depending on your Operating System.
+1. Open either the Terminal or Command Prompt, depending on your OS.

 2. Navigate to the directory where the project will be installed using the `cd` command in your Terminal or Command Prompt.